LandscapingDesign Inspiration For Your Summer Landscaping Projects

 12. Bring In Boulders Or Rocks

 Adding natural elements like boulders or rocks can make your yard feel less formulaic, and can give it a unique look.
 Natural elements are beautiful, and even though they were clearly placed there on purpose, they add a wild element to a yard.
+Depending on the size of the rock or boulder, you might need to hire a professional landscaping team to help ensure it is placed in a safe spot.

 Adding natural elements like boulders or rocks can make your yard feel less formulaic, and can give it a unique look